davidchin/react-input-range/README.md

 1. Install `react-input-range` using npm. `npm install react-input-range`
 2. Import `react-input-range` to use `InputRange` component.
-3. Optionally, import `react-input-range.css` if you want to apply the default styling.
+3. Optionally, import `react-input-range/lib/css/index.css` if you want to apply the default styling.

 ## Usage